MidasLamb/axum-strangler/README.md

 To support the usecase where you want to rewrite services in Rust, but you can't justify the cost of migrating everything over all at once.
-With the `StranglerService`, you can put the Rustified service in front of the service you want to migrate, and out of the box, almost everything should still work.
+With the `Strangler`, you can put the Rustified service in front of the service you want to migrate, and out of the box, almost everything should still work.
 While migrating you slowly add more logic/routes to the Rust service and automatically those routes won't be handled by the service you're migrating away from.